matatk/agrip/audioquake/manuals/development-manual-part03.md

 * hooks.qc

-  Hooks from AGRIP into the main QuakeC gamecode.
-Not to be confused with the way we provide hooks into our code for mod developers; this file simply contains AGRIP code that we've put here to lower the footprint on the QuakeC gamecode as a whole.
+  Implementations for AGRIP functions that have been hooked into the main QuakeC gamecode.
+This file contains AGRIP code that we've put here to lower the footprint on the QuakeC gamecode as a whole.

-  The procedure for hooking into our code is described FIXME elsewhere.

 * marker.qc